 - But in actuality, in need to keep your bunny happy, you should provide them huge space to play in.
 You can keep them in a bunny-proof room, or can contain them within a bunny condo, puppy pen, or any large rabbit cage.
 Make sure the place where you are keeping your bunny should be large and provide enough space for your bunny to hop around.

 - Also, when you are keeping your bunny in a large cage, make sure you are allowing your bunny to hop free in the house for at least a few hours every day.

 - Also, the place where you are keeping your bunny should not be isolated and away from you and your family.

 - Also, rabbits have the habit to gnaw on everything they find.
 And, you can keep rabbits happy by letting them play and explore your house.
-In order to keep them happy along with keeping your belonging safe, you should make your house bunny proof.
+In order to keep them happy along with keeping your belongings safe, you should make your house bunny-proof.
 Cover all your wires or pipes with plastic sleeves or flex tubing.
 Lifting them to 3 to 4 feet out of reach of your bunny is also a good idea.

 Bunny has a habit to eat hay and defecate at the same time.
 This will help them build a good litter box habit.

 - Rabbits are a furry baby who has a tendency to keep themselves clean naturally.
 But still, there is a requirement to groom them on regular basis.

 - Like dogs, they also have shedding season where they blow out their fur coat.
 Grooming and brushing this time becomes even more important in order to remove all the free hairs.